vimeo/vimeo-depth-viewer/README.md

 1. [License](#license)

 # Quick-start
+Make you get either the Intel [RealSense D415/D435](https://click.intel.com/intelr-realsensetm-depth-camera-d415.html).
+We peronsally prefered working with the D415, as it proved more reliable, but both work with this software.
 To quickly get started, download a pre-built release of the depth-viewer [from here](https://github.com/vimeo/depth-viewer/releases) or [build it from source](#build-from-source).
 Once you have a binary launch it by double clicking it or calling `./VimeoDepthViewer` from the folder and you should be good to go.

 # Features
 - [x] An easy to use interface based on [nanogui](https://github.com/wjakob/nanogui).